Knot of Stone: Plot summary

-The novel's protagonists, Dutch historian Sonja Haas and Afrikaans archaeologist Jason Tomas, unexpectedly find themselves connected when they discover a five-century-old skeleton at the base of Table Mountain.
-Their collaboration is further enriched by psychic Laurence Oliver, whose unique abilities play a pivotal role in unraveling the mysteries surrounding this historical enigma.
-Their quest leads them to Portugal, where they confront thefts and even the murder of a colleague.
-Laurence Oliver, with his psychic insights, guides them toward a dossier compiled by Walter Johannes Stein.
+Dutch historian Sonja Haas and Afrikaans archaeologist Jason Tomas, find themselves drawn together after discovering a five-century-old skeleton at the foot of Table Mountain.
+The two are helped by psychic Laurence Oliver.
+They first travel to Portugal, where some of their materials are stolen and one of their colleagues is murdered.
+Oliver contacts them again and points them to a dossier compiled by Walter Johannes Stein.

-Their search for new evidence takes them northward to ancestral burial sites, remote mountain sanctuaries, sacred springs, medieval monasteries, and rare museum artifacts.
-Along this journey, they encounter a diverse cast of characters, including a sangoma, whose revelations assist in piecing together not only the historical past but also their own identities.
-Each revelation has varying consequences for the characters, adding complexity to the narrative.
+Their search for new evidence leads them north to ancestral burial sites, remote mountain sanctuaries, sacred springs, medieval monasteries and rare museum artefacts.
+Via various roadside encounters, including the revelations of a sangoma they reconstruct the past and their own identities, with differing consequences.

+The book's revision of actual events departs significantly from mainstream historical writing, both in and beyond South Africa, in that it draws on dreams, oral traditions and ancestral voices.